 What To Look For When Buying A Shower Filters

 One little known fact about municipal water that comes into your house is it could be coming from contaminated pipes.
-When pipe systems were first built, they were made from lead which can leech into the water.
+When pipe systems were first built, they were made from lead, leech into the water.

 Most municipalities add either chlorine or chloramine to the water to keep it clean as it travels through the pipes; however, this can lead to a harshness in the water itself and sometimes even cause an odor.

-No matter what you are trying to remove from your water be it heavy metals, pesticides, chlorine, or any other contaminant, a showerhead filter will have near immediate and noticable benefits.
+No matter what you are trying to remove from your water, be its heavy metals, pesticides, chlorine, or any other contaminant, a showerhead filter will have near-immediate and noticeable benefits.

-One of the first benefits you will notice is its postive effect on your hair and skin.
-Even after just a few showers, you should be able to tell that your skin and hair is softer and less damaged.
+One of the first benefits you will notice is its positive effect on your hair and skin.
+Even after just a few showers, you should be able to tell that your skin and hair are softer and less damaged.

-A long-term benefit of having a showerhead filter is reducing the build up of scale, mold, or minerals on your shower walls.
-Over time, small amounts of minerals or metals can build up causing a film or even discoloration of your shower.
-The right filter will reduce or remove these contaminants and significantly decrease the build up in your shower.
+A long-term benefit of having a showerhead filter reduces the build-up of scale, mold, or minerals on your shower walls.
+Over time, small amounts of minerals or metals can build up, causing a film or even discoloration of your shower.
+The right filter will reduce or remove these contaminants and significantly decrease the build-up in your shower.

 The second is an in-line filter with a showerhead.
 Several of the filters on the list have this design.
 The filter and the showerhead come together but are separate entities.
 If you buy a filter like this, you will not be able to use your current showerhead.

-Each of the types of showerhead filters have their benefits and downfalls, but at least one style should work for you.
-If you have a showerhead you love, then the in-line filter is likely your best bet; however, if you want more regulated pressure, you may want to try a showerhead or in-line with showerhead option.
+Each showerhead filter has its benefits and downfalls, but at least one style should work for you.
+If you have a showerhead you love, then the in-line filter is likely your best bet; however, you may want to try a showerhead or in-line with showerhead option if you want more regulated pressure.

 Most of the filters have some combination of a few different types of main filter media.
 Some of the filters might just use one type of media others could have up to fifteen stages of filtration.

-Understanding the filtration media used, and what they filter out, is key to purchasing the best filter for you.
+Understanding the filtration media used and what they filter out is key to purchasing the best filter.

 When used at the end of the filtration process, it is to ensure none of the dust or particles from the filter media make it into the water you are showering with.